liferay/liferay-screens/android/documentation/DDLFormScreenlet.md

 ## Portal Configuration

 Before using `DDLFormScreenlet`, you should make sure that Dynamic Data Lists and Data Types are configured properly in the portal.
 Refer to the [Defining Data Types](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/building-a-list-platform-in-liferay-and-defining-data-) and [Creating Data Lists](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/creating-data-lists) sections of the User Guide for more details.
 If Workflow is required, it must also be configured.
 See the [Using Workflow](https://dev.liferay.com/discover/portal/-/knowledge_base/6-2/using-workflow) section of the User Guide for details.

+Remember that [Liferay Screens' Compatibility Plugin](https://github.com/liferay/liferay-screens/tree/master/portal) has to be installed to allow remote calls without the userId.

 ### Permissions